 - Mood Whiplash: In the second episode, one scene shows David and Melissa having a humorous discussion about Melissa's fictitious relative Angus.
 The next scene has David getting shot twice in an attempted murder.

-- Teacher/Student Romance: Fuzzy, Cleaver's son, has a relationship with his english teacher which lasts until she drops him for a younger boy.
+- Teacher/Student Romance: Finn, Cleaver's son, has a relationship with his English teacher which lasts until she drops him for a younger boy.

 - Triang Relations: Cleaver<- Missy ->David "Harry" Potter